oroinc/documentation/cloud/maintenance/advanced-use.rst

 * **mail** is a hash of mail-related settings
 * **whitelist** is an array of whitelisted mail domains

-.. note:: On production environments all domains are whitelisted.
-When you create a whitelist, it blocks all mail except for listed domains.
+.. note:: In production environments all domains are whitelisted.
+When you create a whitelist, it blocks sending email to any recipients, except for the ones in the whitelisted email domains.

 .. _orocloud-maintenance-advanced-use-sanitization-conf: